friendlyknife/friendlyknife/README.md

 - 👋 Hi, I’m @friendlyknife
 - 👀 I’m interested in automation and robotics
-- 🌱 I’m currently learning ROS and LabVIEWd
+- 🌱 I’m currently learning ROS and LabVIEW

 <!---
 friendlyknife/friendlyknife is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.